 - 1. Place the projector on a flat surface and make sure it is positioned level in all directions.
 Use a level tool to help ensure this. - 2.
-In the main menu, navigate to Settings → Maintenance → Advanced, while using the service code to enter the menu.
+In the main menu, navigate to Settings → Maintenance → Advanced, while you are logged in.